 Hit one of the only two remaining artisan kilns in the village, the 150-year-old family-run Shichiemongama pottery workshop, for a pottery class.
 Beginners are welcome and your guide will carefully show you the molding method unique to Hirashimizu.
 Because of the special characteristics of the raw material collected from nearby Mt.
 Chitoseyama, the pottery techniques used are particular to the area.

 Challenge yourself to create your own hand-made tableware.
 This is the ideal spot to learn how to craft a lovely souvenir dish, bowl, or sake cup!
 The pottery experience follows a guided tour of the facility and an explanation of the journey of each piece, from clay to completion.
-Skillful craftsmen will dry, glaze, bake your piece of art and send it to your home, wherever it is in the world.

 You’ll move to the Shichemongama showroom and feast your eyes on their stunning production, including some rare antiquities from the early age of the kiln.
 Take also a look at the old wood-fired kiln, used only once or twice a year, as nowadays kilns are gas-fired.